Meet our Board

 Managing Director, Linse Capital

 Michael Linse is the founder and Managing Director of Linse Capital, a firm that invests in late-stage technology companies in transportation.
-Prior to founding Linse Capital, Michael spent seven years as a partner at Kleiner Perkins Caufield & Byers (KPCB), where he invested in sustainable growth businesses such as ChargePoint, Proterra, uShip, Telogis, INRIX, Friedola, HYLA and Redaptive.
+Prior to founding Linse Capital, Michael spent seven years as a partner at Kleiner Perkins Caufield & Byers (KPCB), where he invested in sustainable growth businesses like ChargePoint, Proterra, uShip, Telogis, INRIX, Friedola, HYLA and Redaptive.
 Before joining KPCB, Michael worked at Goldman Sachs for more than a decade, most recently as the Managing Director of the alternative energy investing team.
 He earned a BA in economics from Harvard University and an MBA from Harvard Business School.

 President and Chief Executive Officer, ChargePoint, Inc.

 Pasquale Romano is President and CEO of ChargePoint and a member of the company’s board of directors.
 Pasquale brings more than 25 years of technology industry leadership and executive management experience to the company.
 He co-founded the networking company 2Wire, which was acquired by Pace plc.
 Previously, Pasquale held multiple positions in marketing and engineering at Polycom.
-Before that, he co-founded Fluent, Inc., a digital video networking company, where he served as chief architect until the company was sold to Novell Corporation.
+Prior to that, he co-founded Fluent, Inc., a digital video networking company, where he served as chief architect until the company was sold to Novell Corporation.
 Pasquale received an undergraduate degree in computer science from Harvard University and MS from MIT.

 Former Chairman and CEO at General Motors

-G. Richard (Rick) Wagoner, Jr. built a 30-year career at GM, where he served as Chairman and CEO for several years, before which he was President and CEO.
+G. Richard (Rick) Wagoner, Jr., built a 30-year career at GM, where he served as Chairman and CEO for several years, before which he was President and CEO.
 He held many other senior leadership positions at GM, including President and Chief Operating Officer, President of North American Operations, Chief Financial Officer and head of worldwide purchasing, President of General Motors do Brasil and CFO of GM Europe.
 Rick’s current business activities include serving on the board of directors for Graham Holdings, Invesco and Aleris Corporation.
 He was formerly Chairman of Dematic Holdings and a director of Rivian Auto, General Motors, GMAC and Hughes Electronics.
 Rick currently serves as an advisor to Jefferies, AEA Investors, Riverwood Holdings, WePredict, XL Hybrids and a number of startups and early stage companies, and he is an honorary member of the Mayor of Shanghai’s International Business Leaders Advisory Council.
 Rick serves on the boards of Virginia Commonwealth University, the Duke University Health System, the Duke Kunshan University Advisory Board and the Leapfrog Group.
 He is a Trustee Emeritus of Duke University, where he served as Chair, and an Honorary Director of Catalyst.
 Rick received a bachelor’s degree from Duke University and an MBA from Harvard Business School.